Blog by Erik Panu, Chief Business Officer, SmartDV

 Prahlad Venkatapuram, Senior Director of Engineering, Meta

-- A robust ecosystem to support the commercial success of RISC-V
+- A robust ecosystem to support commercial success

-- Standard specifications for customization, with encoding space earmarked for custom instructions
+- Standard specifications for customization (with encoding space)

 - “$700B addressable edge device market in next decade”